linjmeyer/tilt-pitch/README.md

 # Pitch (Tilt Hydrometer tool)

 Pitch is an unofficial replacement for Tilt Hydrometer mobile apps and TiltPi software.
 Tilt hardware is required.
-It is designed to be easy to use and integrated with other tools like Promethues for metrics, or any generic third party source using webhooks.
+It is designed to be easy to use and integrated with other tools like Promethues and InfluxDB for metrics, or any generic third party source using webhooks.

 # Why